-The Sport, Lifestyle and Recreation Studies course is designed to meet the needs of the increasing number of students returning to Years 11 and 12.
+The Sport, Lifestyle and Recreation Studies course is designed to meet the needs of the increasing number of students who wish to continue learning about health and physical activity concepts.
 The course encourages students to continue to develop their knowledge, skills and understanding of the role of sport, a healthy lifestyle and recreation in everyday life.